hbaniecki/manipulating-shap/README.md

 ## Manipulating SHAP via Adversarial Data Perturbations (Student Abstract)

 This repository contains data and code for the article: H. Baniecki, P. Biecek. **Manipulating SHAP via Adversarial Data Perturbations (Student Abstract)**.
 In: *AAAI Conference on Artificial Intelligence (AAAI)*, 2022.
-URL: TBD.
+URL: [To appear in the proceedings](https://www.aaai.org/AAAI22Papers/SA-00364-BanieckiH.pdf).

+> **2022-06-12 Update.** Values of Kendall tau *distance* reported in the article come from the `scipy.stats.kendalltau()` function, which in fact computes the Kendall tau *coefficient* (see the SciPy GitHub issue on "Kendall tau distance" https://github.com/scipy/scipy/issues/7089).
+Knowing that the (normalized) distance equals `(1 - coefficient) / 2`, the actual distance values equal 0.20 and 0.07, respectively.
+We updated `export_and_table.ipynb` to account for this error, which doesn't change the conclusion.

 Python version: 3.9.2